Money Saving Renovation Ideas

-In fact, contractor Bill Asdal managed to save $8,700 simply by ringing up working sites and buying cheap wood that would have gone to waste.
+Contractor Bill Asdal managed to save $8,700 simply by ringing up working sites and buying cheap wood that would have gone to waste.

 Remember also to check online.
 The Used Kitchen Company is one such website that sells unwanted and ex-display model kitchens.
-For example, where you could spend $15,000 on a new kitchen, you could find a similar five year old one for a mere $2,000.
+For example, where you could spend $15,000 on a new kitchen, you could find a similar five-year-old one for a mere $2,000.
 A great saving if you’re looking to budget.

 Also, don’t be afraid to go into stores The Home Depot when putting the finishing touches to your décor.
-Though the store is often cheaper than most independent interior design outlets, the quality is often the same or of higher standard.
+Though the store is often cheaper than most independent interior design outlets, the quality is often the same or of a higher standard.

 Renovate for long term savings